 The showers and kitchen each have their own designated pod, however, as does the lounge area which is casual, warm and comfortable.
 The dining room is definitely the most impressive offering, with a round oak table surrounded by fur chairs and served by an experienced fine-dining chef.

 While visiting, guests can have the choice to make their stay as low-key or adventurous as they please.
 Notable side trips include a two hour flight to Atka Bay where a colony of over 6000 penguins can be observed or a trek to the Geographic South Pole.

-After a successful first decade, White Desert underwent further luxury renovations which can be viewed from the photos in the gallery above.
+After a successful first decade, White Desert underwent further luxury renovations which can be viewed from the photos in the gallery below.